hazim2016/containerize-and-deploy-ngnix-container/README.md

 <img src="https://imgur.com/DM3zv11.png"  alt="vi editor"/>
 </p>
 <p>
-The first step in creating your container is creating file using your vi editor.
+The first step in creating your container is creating a file using your vi editor.
 The file name will be Dockerfile.
 This step is critical because it allows you to create your docker image.
 </p>
 <br />